NIRISS Bright Limits

 |SUBSTRIP96||96 × 2048||1||2|

 The bright limit is a function of wavelength in each order for a given readout.
-Figure 1 shows the predicted single group saturation Vega magnitude as a function of wavelength for the assumed maximum signal level of 72,000 e–/group and in NISRAPID detector readout pattern.
+Figure 1 shows the predicted bright limit for 2 groups and 1 integration for SUBSTRIP256 and the NISRAPID detector readout pattern, assuming a maximum signal level of 72,000 e–/group.

 NIRISS AMI bright limits